Let Your Home and Garden be a Glorious Sanctuary of Beauty and Peace

 - Francis Bacon

 I love to visit gardens to get ideas for my own, to see new varieties, how they are used and try to figure out how I can adapt the ideas I see to my own space.
-My own garden is about 2/3 of an acre in Zone 7b in the Atlanta, Georgia area, and the back end of it is filled with mature forest trees that create a lot of shade in the summer.
+My own garden is about 2/3 of an acre in Zone 8a in the Atlanta, Georgia area, and the back end of it is filled with mature forest trees that create a lot of shade in the summer.
 I love the trees—oaks and hickories mostly--and enjoy how they change through the seasons and affect the light.
 But they create one of the biggest challenges I have which is to grow some of the perennials I love best that require full sun.
-So, I will keep the trees, and figure out how to work around the shade.
+So, I will keep the trees, and figure out how to work around the shade so I can have some irises, peonies, and roses..

 I have a few personal goals as I work on my own garden.
 And knowing that creating a garden is a lifelong pursuit, subject to the whims of weather and the changing personal tastes of the owner, it must be adaptable.
-Or rather I should say that the gardener must be flexible and willing to change things that don’t work--like color combinations, plants that become too aggressive or outgrow their space, and those that die for no apparent reason.
+Or rather I should say that the gardener must be flexible and willing to change things that don’t work--like color combinations, plants that become too aggressive or outgrow their space, and those that prove to be a poor match for the site conditions.

 One of my goals is to have something in bloom every day of the year—and I have achieved that goal.
 Even in winter there are many options (at least in my zone).
-In January, for instance, some early Camellia japonica varieties will begin to bloom, as well as hellebores (Lenten roses) and even early bulbs like snowdrops.
-And, of course, there are annuals that will grow and bloom in winter such as pansies, violas, and snapdragons.
+In January, for instance, some early Camellia japonica varieties will begin to bloom, as well as hellebores (Lenten roses) and even early bulbs like snowdrops, Iris reticulata and early narcissus.
+Late winter brings the fragrant white and yellow blooms of Edgeworthia chrysantha (paperbush), and Daphne odora (white or pink) that perfume the garden.
+And, of course, there are annuals that will grow and bloom in winter such as pansies, violas, and snapdragons in milder zones.

 The Spring Garden